 Photo Credit: Margaret Garrett

-Wolosoff collaborated with the late choreographer Ann Reinking on two ballets.
-The White City, based on Erik Larsen’s The Devil in the White City and made in partnership with Melissa Thodos of Thodos Dance Chicago, enjoyed a two-season tour around the country and rave critical reviews: the Chicago Sun-Times named it “Best Dance of 2011.
-A Light in the Dark, inspired by the lives of Helen Keller and Ann Sullivan, was nominated for an Emmy Award in Outstanding Achievement for Arts Programming.
-The Chicago Sun-Times described the production as “a feast for the senses,” Dance Magazine as “masterful,” and the Chicago Stage Standard as having “the hallmarks of an instant classic.”
+Bruce collaborated with the late choreographer Ann Reinking on two ballets.
+The White City, based on Erik Larsen’s The Devil in the White City and made in partnership with Melissa Thodos of Thodos Dance Chicago, enjoyed a two-season tour around the country and rave critical reviews, with the Chicago Sun-Times naming it “Best Dance of 2011.”
+His A Light in the Dark, inspired by the lives of Helen Keller and Ann Sullivan, was nominated for an Emmy Award in Outstanding Achievement for Arts Programming.

 Bruce Wolosoff lives on Shelter Island with his wife, the artist Margaret Garrett.